hadywafa/DevOpsHub/4.k8s/k8s-core/README.md

 5. **Cluster Ops (4)** → **Autoscaling (2)** → **Helm (3)**

 This gives you ~**54 total docs**—compact enough to finish, large enough to be authoritative.

----

-If you’re happy with this structure, I’ll start writing **Pods — Doc 1: _“Pods 101: Creation, Inspection & Lifecycle (Admin Essentials)”_** exactly in your preferred style (long, complete, hands-on).